 There’s a saying that couples that play together stay together, and what better way to play than on the water.
 Stand up paddle boarding is the perfect outdoor activity that romantic partners can do together and The Beaches of Fort Myers & Sanibel offer endless choices for romance, privacy and accessing secluded spots.

 First, it’s an excellent idea to take a lesson so that you’re both comfortable on a paddleboard and on the water.
-Yoloboard Adventures Sanibel offers daily lessons with expert instructors at Port Sanibel Marina in Fort Myers.
-The full-service, luxury marina is the start of a beautiful water trail that feeds into the Caloosahatchee River and meanders through dozens and dozens of mangrove islands where you’re more likely to spot manatees than people.
+A variety of outfitters offer daily lessons with expert instructors.
+The Great Calusa Blueway is a beautifuly marked water trail that meanders through dozens and dozens of mangrove islands where you’re more likely to spot manatees than people.
 The trail is mapped and marked and the backwater is consistently flat and shallow – perfect for newbies.

 Once you’ve got a little practice in, or if you’re already an experienced paddler, it’s time to explore the more secluded areas to paddle with your loved one.
 Here are a just a few of our favorites.